Tom Avery: Charitable work

+Avery’s expeditions have raised over £100,000 for The Prince’s Trust, for who he was an official ambassador for many years.
+Avery is a patron of the Duke of Edinburgh’s Award who he supports by presenting participants with their Gold Awards at ceremonies held at the Royal Palaces.
+Avery was an official ambassador for the London 2012 Olympic Games, and took an Olympic torch to the North Pole on his 2005 expedition.

 Alongside fellow explorer Sir Ranulph Fiennes and rugby union player and coach Dean Richards, Avery led 200 members of the public on the 2006 Talisker Trek on the Isle of Skye.
 Avery led the 2007 Talisker Trek with endurance swimmer Lewis Pugh and rugby union player and broadcaster Martin Bayfield.
 The treks raised enough funds for The Woodland Trust to plant more than 500,000 trees.

 Other work

-In 2008 Avery designed a mountain journal in conjunction with Smythson of Bond Street.
+In 2008 Avery designed a mountain journal in conjunction with the luxury stationers Smythson of Bond Street.
+In 2009 Avery founded the luxury ski holiday company Verbier Exclusive, which is headquartered in the Cotswolds and Verbier in the Swiss Alps.
+In 2023, the premium vacation rental operator Emerald Stay acquired a majority stake in Verbier Exclusive.